mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 If for any reason you need to combine two or more Mixpanel projects, it is possible to do so.
 Here are a few things to consider before proceeding with the merge to ensure you maintain data integrity:

 - If you're using the alias method, bear in mind that aliases are project-specific.
 As such, before importing data into the new project from the old project, you'd need to recreate the aliases from your old project.
-Mixpanel does not have the ability to provide a historical table of your project’s aliases.
+Mixpanel does not have the ability to provide a historical table of your project's aliases.

 - Merging projects involves exporting and importing data, so to make sure you only have to go through the process once, ensure you have stopped sending data to the old project(s) before beginning to export.